What is a sub-processor under GDPR

 Payment processors that handle transaction data for e-commerce platforms

-The key distinction is that sub-processors do not decide why or how data is processed; they only act according to explicit instructions from the processor, which themselves originate from the controller’s lawful basis for processing.
+The key distinction is that sub-processors do not decide why or how data is processed; they act only according to explicit instructions from the processor, which in turn originate from the controller’s lawful basis for processing.

-Written authorisation from the data controller is mandatory before engaging any sub-processor, and this is a legal requirement for processors under GDPR.
+Written authorisation from the data controller is mandatory before engaging any sub-processor.
 This requirement applies regardless of the sub-processor’s size, location, or the scope of processing activities they will perform.

 Controllers can provide either specific authorisation for individual sub-processors or general authorisation for categories of processing activities.
 Both approaches must comply with the laws of the member states, including the UK GDPR, and provide sufficient guarantees for data protection.